-AP Environmental Science Level: 10-12 Year 10 Credits UC/CSU Approval: Yes (weighted) Prerequisite: B average in previous honors level science and Honors English courses, and recommendation of science teachers.
+AP Environmental Science

+Prerequisite: B average in previous honors level science and honors level English courses and recommendation of previous science teachers.
 Sophomores must be concurrently enrolled in Honors Chemistry.
-Description: The goal of the AP Environmental Science course is to provide students with the

 Description: The goal of the AP Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the inter-relationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 Environmental science is interdisciplinary.
 It embraces a wide variety of topics from different areas of study.
 The course includes a field study component.